 2x rewards on the first $50,000 in purchases annually

 1x rewards for every dollar you spend thereafter

-The Business Blue is also flexible when it comes to your business spending.
+The Blue Business Plus is also flexible when it comes to your business spending.
 You can enjoy increased buying power above your credit limit to make bigger purchases for your business.
 Just keep in mind the amount you can spend above your credit limit is not unlimited.
 It adjusts with your use of the card, your payment history, credit record, financial resources and other factors.

-The Chase Ink Business Preferred is our top pick among business credit cards that offer travel rewards and other perks for one simple reason: A current welcome bonus of 80,000 Ultimate Rewards points if you spend $5,000 in the first 3 months of membership.
+The Chase Ink Business Preferred Credit Card is our top pick among business credit cards that offer travel rewards and other perks for one simple reason: A current welcome bonus of 80,000 Ultimate Rewards points if you spend $5,000 in the first 3 months of membership.

 On top of the one-time bonus, you'll earn some pretty significant rewards for your everyday purchases: